tttnguyen729/lichessRatingParser/README.md

 # A Lichess Rating Parser

 Are you a chess player?
-If so, you may be familar with an online chess community called Lichess.
+If so, you may be familiar with an online chess community called Lichess.

 Homepage of the Lichess Website.
 ![Lichess Home Screen](screenshots/lichessHome.png)